 Q: Do Montessori students score well on standardized tests?

 We don’t spend a lot of time on it, but we certainly tell them and work with them on how to work with a test sheet with bubbles, how to answer a question with a yes or no, how to pick from among several choices, how to make the best choice.
-In fact, our students do well on standardized tests.
+When they move on to traditional middle and high schools, Montessori students perform well on standardized tests.

 Q: Why do they learn cursive handwriting in primary?
 When is it used?

 Unfortunately the U.S. is going away from teaching cursive which I think is really kind of a tragedy because cursive handwriting is a means of expression.
-Montessori actually suggested that writing is like a second language; it’s an acquisition of civilized man that allows us to write down all the thoughts of our minds and pass them on.
+The Montessori method actually suggests that writing is like a second language; it’s an acquisition of civilized man that allows us to write down all the thoughts of our minds and pass them on.

 Some start with manuscript writing then they switch over to cursive towards the end of the early childhood experience.
 Cursive is more natural to the way our hand and wrist moves.
 Straight lines are not natural.
 An advantage of cursive is that once you start to write, the letters are connected and you don’t have to lift your hand off of the page.
 For a child with any kind of learning disability, such as dyslexia, this provides a great advantage.
 A child who learns cursive can read a book script just as easily as manuscript, so it does not seem to pose a problem.